 - Set stop and limit orders

 On the downside, Hargreaves Lansdown’s fees and charges are higher than those offered by some other providers.
+In recent years, stock trading apps have become very popular.
+These apps allow you to monitor your portfolio and make trades on the go via devices such as smartphones and tablets.

 Some reasons that Hargreaves Lansdown is well suited to beginners are: